Healthy flour is only to be had really if you have a grinder.

 Otherwise there is a great increase in the risk of tingling in arms and hands and feet, and you know what.

-Research in the Journal of the American Medical Association Internal Medicine March 2015, reveals that every extra serving (28g/day) was associated with a 5% lower risk of overall mortality, and 9% lower risk of cardiovascular disease.
+Research in the Journal of the American Medical Association Internal Medicine March 2015, reveals that every extra serving (28g/day) was associated with a 5% lower risk of overall mortality, and 9% lower risk of cardiovascular disease; that's healthy hearts.

 The reasons are complex but in other research reported in JAMA revealed that women eating 6 portions of whole grains every week had less coronary artery calcification and less stenosis.
 However the fibre from fruit and veggies and refined grains had no benefit on slowing cardiovascular disease.